Takeaways from Local Government NSW’s Destination and Visitor Economy Conference

 This project is a great case study on the power of arts and tourism to support disaster recovery in regional communities.
 David reinforced the importance of quality arts projects in regions, and not simply creating more ‘big things’.
 His presentation supported comments by many other presenters about ensuring you offer meaningful experiences and quality over quantity.

-How tilma group can help your destination
+How Tilma Group can help your destination

 Tilma Group helps Councils identify how to maximise benefits from the visitor economy through strategic planning and capacity building.